Nissan 350Z: Speed trials

 In 2004, the tuner Dandy and magazine Option entered a Z33 known as the "Option Dandy 380Z" with a donor engine from a salvaged Stream Z with a deleted turbo, producing 370 bhp, to compete in the F/GT class for naturally aspirated grand touring sport cars at the Bonneville Speed Week.
 The car reached a speed of 151 mi/h, measured over a fixed distance.

 Advertising and promotions

 To promote the 350Z, Nissan released a short film, "The Run", with a 2003 model being driven in a high-speed run through city streets of up to 200 km/h.
 This took place through the narrow cobblestone streets of Prague in the Czech Republic, and lasted six and a half minutes.

 The 350Z has been extremely popular with diecast manufacturers, with companies such as Hot Wheels releasing various colors and styles of the car over the years.

-The 350Z benefitted in popularity by making an appearance in The Fast and the Furious: Tokyo Drift, where it was fitted with a Veilside bodykit, amongst other modifications, and was driven by the fictional character "Drift King" Takashi.
+The 350Z benefitted in popularity by making an appearance in The Fast and the Furious: Tokyo Drift, where it was fitted with a Veilside bodykit, amongst other modifications, and was driven by the fictional character "Drift King" Takashi, who was portrayed by Brian Tee.